colab-nyuad/HyperKGQA/README.md

-  --patience            Number of epochs before early stopping for KG embeddings --valid_every         Number of epochs before validation for QA task --dim                 Embedding dimension --batch_size          Batch size for QA task --kg_batch_size       Batch size for computing KG embeddings --learning_rate_kgqa  Learning rate for QA task --learning_rate_kge   Learning rate for computing KG embeddings --hops                Number of edges to reason over to reach the answer --ent_dropout         Entity Dropout rate used in QA score function --rel_dropout         Relation Dropout rate used in QA score function --score_dropout       Score Dropout rate used in QA score function --nn_dropout          Dropout rate for fully connected layers with RoBERTa --freeze              Freeze weights of trained KG embeddings --use_cuda            Use gpu
+  --patience            Number of epochs before early stopping for KG embeddings --valid_every         Number of epochs before validation for QA task --dim                 Embedding dimension --batch_size          Batch size for QA task --learning_rate       Learning rate for QA task --hops                Number of edges to reason over to reach the answer --freeze              Freeze weights of trained KG embeddings --use_cuda            Use gpu
-  --gpu                 How many gpus to use --num_workers         Number of workers for parallel computing --do_batch_norm       Do batch normalization for ComplEx and RotatE --labels_smoothing    Labels smoothing
+  --gpu                 How many gpus to use --num_workers         Number of workers for parallel computing --labels_smoothing    Labels smoothing
-  --init_size           Initial embeddings' scale for hyperbolic embeddings --embeddings          Path to the folder with computed embeddings for KG --qa_nn_type {LSTM,RoBERTa}
+  --qa_nn_type {LSTM,RoBERTa}
                         Which NN to use for question embeddings --use_relation_matching